What is an Option Spread? Meaning, Types & Examples

 Options trading can be done in diverse ways.
 You can trade Options in unhedged or Naked positions as well as use multi-leg strategies to limit the losses.
 An endless combination of options can be used to put together a strategy.
 This can get complex sometimes.
 But many simple Option strategies can be used by Beginners.
 More of such strategies are discussed here.

-How to use Opstra Options Strategy Builder?
+How to use Opstra Options Strategy builder tool?
+Is Opstra a good platform for option strategy building?

 Opstra Definedge is a platform that provides many tools and features to Derivative traders.
 Both Options as well as Future traders can make use of this platform.
 Some of the primary tools of Opstra are the Strategy Builder, IV (Implied Volatility) chart, Options Backtesting, Options Simulator, and many more.
 The Options Strategy Builder is one of the most intensively used tools on the platform.